ROCm/HIP/docs/understand/programming_model.rst

 mostly known from exploiting relevant instruction sets on CPUs (eg.
 SSE/AVX/Neon).

-A HIP device compiler maps our SIMT code written in HIP C++ to an inherently SIMD architecture (like GPUs) not by exploiting data parallelism within a single instance of a kernel and spreading identical instructions over the SIMD engines at hand, but by scalarizing the entire kernel and issuing the scalar instructions of multiple kernel instances to each of the SIMD engine lanes.
+A HIP device compiler maps SIMT code written in HIP C++ to an inherently SIMD architecture (like GPUs), not by exploiting data parallelism within a single instance of a kernel and spreading identical instructions over the SIMD engines at hand, but by scalarizing the entire kernel and issuing the scalar instructions of multiple kernel instances to each of the SIMD engine lanes.

 Consider the following kernel